Senior Lecturer in Translational Neuroimaging

 Contact: flavio.dellacqua [a] kcl.ac.uk

-I'm a senior lecturer in translational neuroimaging for the department of Forensic and Neurodevelopmental Sciences at King's College London and co-funder of the Natbrainlab.
+I'm a Reader in translational neuroimaging for the department of Forensic and Neurodevelopmental Sciences at King's College London and co-founder of the Natbrainlab.

 I'm a biomedical engineer and neuroscientist with interests in MR physics and biomedical image analysis.
 My research focuses on the development and application of advanced Diffusion Imaging methods to study the organisation and integrity of human brain connections during normal development and in the presence of neurological or psychiatric disorders.